Youth Programs with Moondog Labs

 - Get students creating immediately

-- Have them create a 5 minute film on the first day
+- Make a 5 minute film on the first day

-- Best practices to teach as soon as possible for quick success
+- Teach best practices first for quick success

 - Frame Rates